 — Chris Coyier (@chriscoyier) October 30, 2017

-We prefer if the reason you are writing is because you have something you very much want to share.
-You have a deep knowledge on this topic.
+We prefer if you are motivated because you have something you very much want to share.
+And, that you have a deep knowledge on this topic.
 You are excited about it.
 You're ready to tell people about it.

 If that's all true, then exactly what you write about can be within a wide range of topics.
-Essentially "anything web".
-This site is mostly about front-end web design and development (it is certainly broader than just CSS, we especially love topics strongly related to CSS), but we're not opposed to anything as long as it's related to the web at least somewhat.
+Essentially this means "anything web."
+This site is mostly about front-end web design and development (and although it is certainly broader than just CSS, we especially love topics strongly related to CSS), but we're not opposed to anything as long as it's related to the web.

-We tend to like posts that a referential and instructional rather than editorial.
+We prefer pitches that are referential and instructional rather than editorial.
 More "How to reverse and restart CSS animations" with lots of demos, videos, and code samples and less "Design tools make us lazy" with only personal opinions.
 Think utility: How-tos.
 Let me teach you something.
 I just learned this cool trick, now let me teach you.
 If your article is useful, it is likely to make it to publication.
 Your story does not have to be long but it does need to be written in an approachable tone and be handy, helpful, practical, and/or pragmatic.

 - Beginner articles have the highest bar.
 Topical 101 articles are easy to find and have a tendency to be not-so-great.
 We'd rather not add to that, but instead, if we do a beginner article, make it better than anything else on the internet.

 - Advanced articles are great, so long as they are approachable by someone at the intermediate level trying to level up.
-That means a high level of clarity, step-by-step instructions, lots of reference material, working/annotated demos, minimal jargon and lots of plain language... that kind of thing.
+These articles achieve a high level of clarity, step-by-step instructions, lots of reference material, working/annotated demos, minimal jargon and lots of plain language... that kind of thing.

 We pay!
-But there are two approaches to this.
+But there are two approaches to how we compensate.